 I was in my late 20s when I finally crossed this bucket item off the list.
 Already felt that if I could just be dociolibed enough I could do a fitness comp. personally. wanted to do bikini bc it’s feminine and not bulk.
 I have muscle naturally and have done the power lifting thing – so wanted to go a different rat route.
 Plus I Ike the bikini versus the figure suits even tho I’m more suited to compete in the figure realm since I am.

 On the days that it rained, I walked the stairs indoors.
 Those were not my favorite evenings.
 I would often go to bed early because I was hungry and couldn’t eat more than the allotted calories.
-I was super moody because I couldn’t eat and I tend to get hangry.
+I was super moody and I tend to get hangry.
 The struggle was real.
 I was constantly apologizing for being a b-word.

 I walked the stairs uphill 3-5 times a week for 30-45 minutes.
 This was boring and I did not enjoy it.
 I enjoyed being outside and I always was proud of myself for sticking with it even though I didn’t want to.
 So much mental chatter.

-This was a huge accomplishment for me bc of my struggle with food.
-Emotional attachment to food.
+This was a huge accomplishment for me because of my emotional attachment to food.
 I remember reading an article by a bodybuilding trainer who was discussing mindset.
-He said he has some clients who would eat ankles if he asked them and others who struggled immensely with the diet.
+He said he has some clients who would eat sawdust if he asked them to, and others who struggled immensely with the diet.

-how much does it cost?
+How much does it cost?

-do you win any money?
+Did you win any money?